 1. Choose the Right Wording

-If a court is called to examine trust documents in order to determine what assets a beneficiary might receive, the choice of wording used matters.
+The specific wording in a trust document can influence a court’s decision on what assets a beneficiary may receive.
 When the trust document makes the distribution of assets seem like a possibility, rather than a certainty, that could cast doubt on when the beneficiary spouse will receive an inheritance, if at all.

 In that case, the court may decide to exclude trust assets when dividing property in a divorce if it believes there’s no guarantee that the beneficiary spouse will receive them.
 An estate planning attorney can assist with choosing the right wording.
 But it should be clear that named beneficiaries cannot receive assets from the trust on demand.